shobhit9618/celeb_recognition/README.md

     # Directly from repo
     pip install git+https://github.com/shobhit9618/celeb_recognition.git
     ```
+- If you are using conda on linux or ubuntu, you can use the following commands to create and use a new environment called celeb-detector:
+    ```bash
+    conda env create shobhit9618/celeb-detector
+    conda activate celeb-detector
+    ```
+    This will install all the required dependencies.
+To ensure you are using the latest version of the package, also run (inside the environment):
+    ```bash
+    pip install --upgrade celeb-detector
+    ```

 ### Using pip pakcage
 - For using my model for predictions, use the following lines of code after installation: